lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > Analyze your audience's goals from your notes above.
 > List each goal below.
 There is no specific number of goals required for this, but you need enough to do the job (Hint: It's more than 1 and probably more than 2).

-Goal 1: TODO: brief title
+Goal 1: To find out what dishes are being sold

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - TODO: design ideas
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - TODO: rationale

-Goal 2: TODO: brief title
+Goal 2: To find out the timings and location

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - TODO: design ideas
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - TODO: rationale

-Goal 3: TODO: brief title
+Goal 3: To find out allergens in the dishes

 TODO: design ideas and rationale

 TODO: add as many goals as needed

+Goal 4: To get contact information and payment information

 ### Audience (Milestone 2)